aaronfodor/PartitionedReductionGPU/README.md

-# PartitionedReductionGPU
+# Partitioned Reduction on GPU
-CUDA implementation of the partitioned reduction algorithm that finds the maximum value in a large array (containing more items than the number of threads in a block).
+CUDA implementation of the partitioned reduction algorithm that finds the maximum value in a large array (containing more elements than the number of threads in a block).

+The application expects an integer argument which is the required size of the array to work with.
+If it is not provided, it asks the user to type a value from the console.
+After that, an array with the required size is generated & filled with random float data.
+This part is written in C++.

+The *cuda_functions.cu* file contains two functions:

+- The first is the `partitioned_reduction` CUDA function.
+It receives the generated float array with its size.
+It first calculates the required number of blocks: `ceil(dataSize / BLOCK_SIZE) + 1`. `BLOCK_SIZE` is a constant which can be set at the top of the file (default value is 32).
+After that, the number of required merge iterations is calculated, which is the ceil of the `BLOCK_SIZE`-based logarithm of the required number of blocks + 1.
+This is because the result decreases logarithmically in each iteration, so the single maximum result is obtained in `BLOCK_SIZE`-based logarithm iterations.
+After the calculations, the memory allocation takes place, the array is copied from host to device.
+Then, the kernel function is called `numMergeIterations` times (to produce the single maximum value).
+Finally, the result is copied back to the host, then the allocated resource is freed.
+- The `partitioned_reduce_kernel` function gets the input array which is already on the device.
+This function has a loop, which does one comparison per iteration, then saves the maximum for further comparisons, then halves the remaining threads for the next iterations.
+Then the threads are synchronized.
+This is repeated until the block processed all items assigned to it.
+In the end, the first thread in a block knows the single maximum found, which is saved into the array indexed with the block index.